sruti-jain/sruti-jain.github.io/_posts/2017-06-15-MultiLayerPerceptron.md

     Optimization Finished!
     Accuracy: 0.9409

 As we see that the accuracy is increased from 91.4% to 94.09% using this network.
-In the next post, we shall implement learn about Restricted Boltzmann Machine algorithm and it's implementation using TensorFlow on the same dataset.
+In the next post, we shall learn about Restricted Boltzmann Machine algorithm and it's implementation using TensorFlow on the same dataset.